 As we mentioned earlier, selling on multiple platforms is so much easier with inventory management software.
 It prevents you from accidentally selling a product that you’ve already sold out of on another platform.
 It also helps you to perform tasks more quickly.

-Some inventory management systems allow you to update your product descriptions, pricing, and upsells from just one dashboard.
+Some inventory management systems allow you to update your product descriptions, pricing, and upsells from just one dashboard integration.
 This will save you so much time logging in and out of eBay, Amazon, and other selling platforms just to perform the same tasks all over again.

 Not all platforms offer this, so it’s worth checking beforehand to make sure your chosen service integrates with the places you’re selling on.